bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/data-plane-osd-cluster-options.md

       ```
     - Run the command generated above in your local database:
         - Login to the local database using `make db/login`
-        - Execute SQL command from previous steps (kas-fleet-manager will populate any blank values when it reconciles)
+        - Execute SQL command from previous steps (fleet-manager will populate any blank values when it reconciles)
         - Ensure that the **clusters** table is available.
             - Create the binary by running `make binary`
-            - Run `./kas-fleet-manager migrate`
+            - Run `./fleet-manager migrate`
         - Once the table is available, the generated **INSERT** command can now be run.

-2. Ensure the cluster is ready to be used for incoming Kafka requests.
+2. Ensure the cluster is ready to be used for incoming Dinosaur requests.
     - Take note of the status of the cluster, `cluster_provisioned`, when you registered it to the database in step 2.
 This means that the cluster has been successfully provisioned but still have remaining resources to set up (i.e. Strimzi operator installation).
-    - Run the service using `make run` and let it reconcile resources required in order to make the cluster ready to be used by Kafka requests.
+    - Run the service using `make run` and let it reconcile resources required in order to make the cluster ready to be used by Dinosaur requests.
     - Once done, the cluster status in your database should have changed to `ready`.
-This means that the service can now assign this cluster to any incoming Kafka requests so that the service can process them.
+This means that the service can now assign this cluster to any incoming Dinosaur requests so that the service can process them.